Can You Tell How Many F-35 Fighter Jets Are In These Pictures?

-President Donald Trump on Friday signed a massive spending bill, after threatening to veto it, even though that would shut down the government, and spent a lot of time talking about how much he hates it.
+President Donald Trump on Friday signed a massive spending bill, after threatening to veto it (even though that would shut down the government), and spent a lot of time talking about how much he hates it.

-It's not the first time that Trump has seemed to imply that F-35 are actually unable to be seen by human eyes — maybe because they're fast?
+It's not the first time that Trump has seemed to imply that F-35s are actually unable to be seen by human eyes — maybe because they're fast?
 It's hard to tell.

 But let's see if he's right!
 Take a gander at these pictures and see if you can spot the planes.